 Voices ring out in the darkness.
 I wake instantly and see 2 headlights bobbing along the trail.
 I check the time…it’s 2:30 am.
-With perfect clarity, I think this must be the trail runner that is going for the women’s supported FKT-fastest known time, on the AZT.
+With perfect clarity, I think this must be the trail runner that’s going for the women’s supported FKT-fastest known time on the AZT.
 She has a friend running with her.
 It’s funny that at this hour, in my foggy state, this doesn’t even strike me as unusual.

 They go past us, never knowing we’re camped.
 My tent is especially hidden, being in the small wash and camouflaged.
 But this is precisely why I never pitch my tent on the trail.
-I have witnessed people, or vehicles, coming by at all hours.
+I’ve witnessed people, or vehicles, coming by at all hours.

 We continue on and the day is a bit monotonous.
 Rolling dry hills.
 It’s pretty fast hiking, at least.
 Plus, I have seen a lot of birds today and the day before.
 I even see the notorious desert roadrunner.

-Once they are on, you have to find some sort of tool to scrape them off.
-If you try to use your hands, your hands will then be impaled numerous times, too.
+Once they’re on, you have to find some sort of tool to scrape them off.
+If you try to use your hands, they’ll be impaled numerous times.
 I’ve been successful using my trekking poles but I hear a comb works best.
 Regardless of what tool you use, a bunch of spines will break off and you have to pick each of those out individually, usually around 10 to 20.
 The big spines have a barb and really take a lot of force to remove, leaving a bleeding hole.
 All this from just one tiny piece.

 Today there are several cholla gauntlets to negotiate.
 They overhang the trail and the ground is a minefield of pieces.
 I can’t go around so I have to practice my long-jumping skills.
 I escape unscathed.